laurelwood-erb/cs348-backend/README.md

 ### 1. Download necassary packages

-run `npm i` on the root level of the backend directory
+Run `npm i` on the root level of the backend directory

 ### 2. Download mysql